Table

 This reduces the risk of any major safety incidents and ensures that the company takes all relevant steps for the safety of its workforce.

-Improve Risk Detection with AI Software
+How to Improve Risk Detection with AI-Powered Safety Software

 Instead, by connecting AI software to their existing CCTV network, they can get a better understanding of the performance of safety protocols.